stephen1cowley/programming-agent-server/README.md

 The CORS headers added in `apiAgent/apiAgent.go` will need to be changed to allow localhost if running the frontend locally, or removed entirely if just a testing of the endpoints is wanted.

+Note also that currently, the OpenAI API key is securely extracted from Amazon Secrets manager.
+You may need to change the code to allow your method of extracting an OpenAI API key.

 This project contains functions in `awsHandlers/ecrHandler.go` and `awsHandlers/ecsHandler.go` that automate the creation of the container, but this is not required.

 You could utilise the YAML spec files to create an automated CI/CD pipeline with AWS CodePipeline, but this is not required.